 • Identify key frustrations users experience when researching, organizing, and customizing domestic travel

-• Determine which exploration and discovery features are most valuable for travelers when choosing activities, guides, or cities
+• Determine which exploration and discovery features matter most when choosing activities, guides, or cities

-• Analyze current resources and feature offerings from major travel-planning competitor apps
+• Analyze current resources and feature offerings from major travel planning competitors

-• Validate the need for a curated, all-in-one U.S. travel platform supported by personalized trip insights and AI assistance
+• Validate the need for a curated, all in one U.S. travel platform supported by personalized insights and AI assistance

 Key Findings